-By majoring in English, students acquire cultural and critical perspectives as well as skills of interpretation, analysis and written communication.
-This training is fundamental, providing versatile skills that are in high demand ... often in short supply.
+By majoring in English at Lehigh University, students acquire cultural and critical perspectives as well as skills of interpretation, analysis and written communication.
+This training is fundamental, providing versatile skills that are in high demand.

 Nevertheless, pursuing an additional field of study can increase the value of the major by broadening a student's framework of understanding or adding skills related to a career path.

-At Lehigh, it's easy to augment a major in English with training in one or more additional disciplines.
-This might entail completing a second major, pursuing a minor field or certificate program, or engaging in projects and interships.
+At Lehigh University, it's easy to augment a major in English with training in one or more additional disciplines.
+This might entail completing a second major, pursuing a minor field, a certificate program, or engaging in projects and interships.

-We call this augmented major English And, using a stylized ampersand as a logo.
+We call this augmented major English And.
 The point is that English connects with a wide range of interests and goals.

 When they move from college to career, students who have pursued English And another field can highlight both a foundational major in the liberal arts and training in a complementary discipline.

 Below are some examples of students who have pursued an augmented major in recent years.